mukaiizawa/Paren/man/man7/paren-tutorial.md

 ) (greet 'joe #\!)
 "hello joe!"

 Functions can have as many optional parameters as you want, but they have to come at the end of the parameter list.

 If you put an expression after the name of an optional parameter, it will be evaluated if necessary to produce a default value.
 The expression can refer to preceding parameters.

-) (def greet (name (o punc (case name who #\? #\!)))
+) (function greet (name (o punc (case name who #\? #\!)))
        (string "hello " name punc))
 *** redefining greet
 #<procedure: greet>